Designed by Paul Smith 2006. This website is copyrighted by law.

 Material contained herewith may not be used without the prior written permission of FAUNA Paraguay.

-FAUNA Paraguay is pleased to support ECOSARA, the Estación Ecológica de San Rafael, a new volunteer programme developed by Pro Cosara, one of our partner organisations.
-Charged with the conservation of San Rafael, arguably the most threatened and biodiverse reserve in Paraguay, Pro Cosara and ECOSARA offer volunteers the opportunity to work on year-round scientific projects in one of the most important but under-studied reserves on the planet.
-With a permanent scientific staff and the forest on the doorstep ECOSARA has been designed to stimulate biological research in the San Rafael area to establish a scientific basis for conservationist claims as to the importance of San Rafael.
+FAUNA Paraguay is delighted to support the ROLEX AWARD WINNING Para La Tierra Scientific Research and Volunteer station, a non-profit organisation based at Laguna Blanca.
+With the emphasis on conservation through scientific research, education and community involvement, Para La Tierra is a unique project in Paraguay that offers volunteers the opportunity to work on year-round scientific projects in one of the most under-studied reserves on the planet.
+With a permanent scientific staff and a picturesque location in unspoilt cerrado and Atlantic Forest habitat, PLT has been designed to stimulate biological research in the area to establish a scientific basis for conservationist claims as to the importance of this newly declared reserve.

 THE VISION

-ECOSARA is a not for profit biological station staffed by professionals and assisted by a constant stream of ecologically-minded volunteers with one stated aim, to help save one of the world´s most important, but little known Atlantic Forest Reserves - San Rafael National Park in southern Paraguay.
+Para La Tierra is a not for profit biological station staffed by professionals and assisted by a constant stream of ecologically-minded volunteers with one stated aim, to help conserve natural habitats in one of South America´s most under-studied countries through science and education.

 THE MISSION

-"To assist in the conservation of Parque Nacional San Rafael through the study of its biodiversity and highlight the local and international importance of the reserve by widespread dissemination of its findings"
+"To assist in the conservation of natural habitats in Paraguay through the study of its biodiversity and highlight the local and international importance of the reserve by widespread dissemination of its findings"

 Research Volunteerships in which volunteers assist with scientific field work, learn new techniques and get the opportunity to see their name and the results of their work in print.
 No scientific experience necessary.